High Availability Configuration Example

 On the primary node only, perform the following:

-• Set Synchronize Config to IP to the Sync interface IP address on the secondary node, 172.16.1.3
+• Set Synchronize Config to IP to the Sync interface IPv4 address on the secondary node, 172.16.1.3

 Note

-This must be admin, or the same user on both nodes with the “System - HA node sync” privilege
+This must either be the admin account or a user on both nodes with the “System - HA node sync” privilege.

 • Set Remote System Password to the admin user account password, and repeat the value in the confirmation box.